 Combine all of the dry bath bomb ingredients.
 Add 1 cup of baking soda, 1/2 cup of citric acid, 1/4 cup corn starch and 1/4 cup of Epsom salt in a bowl.
 Stir well to combine all of the ingredients.

 Carefully add some rubbing alcohol as your wet ingredient.
 Start by slowly adding 1 teaspoon of rubbing alcohol.

 Check if the mixture is damp enough by squeezing some of it in the palm of your hand.
 If the mixture clumps together you have the right consistency.
 If it falls apart slowly add a few more drops of rubbing alcohol.
-Keep checking the mixture until you get the right consistency.
+The next step is to keep checking the mixture until you get the right consistency.

 For the reindeer bath bomb I added 1 teaspoon of cinnamon powder to the mixture.
 I got the idea from my Gingerbread House bath bombs.
 It adds the perfect amount of color AND a nice scent.

 Feel free to add a few drops of your favorite essential oil.
-I recommend cinnamon essential oil.
+Like cinnamon essential oil, for example.